tlanders/oauth2-simple-demo/README.md

 Application must also be setup on Auth0 as a Regular Web Application prior to authenticating.

 In this scenario, this webapp is the client application and Auth0 is the authorization server and the resource server.

+This webapp is based on the [Spring Boot 2 OAuth2 tutorials](https://github.com/spring-guides/tut-spring-boot-oauth2).